 Prior to European settlement, grizzly bears once ranged from northern Mexico all the way up the continent to the Canadian Arctic and from the Pacific coast east across the plains (to Manitoba), with an eastern population that potentially existed on the Ungava Peninsula in northern Quebec and Labrador and stretched to the Atlantic Ocean.
 Grizzly bears require vast areas of land with strong connectivity, making them highly susceptible to habitat fragmentation and human development.
 Between roughly 1850 and 1950, grizzly bears were victim to the same campaigns that reduced much of the continent’s predator populations to a fraction of their former numbers (luckily, public sentiment towards predators is changing).
 Grizzlies were killed to reduce threats to human safety and agricultural expansion resulting in a 50% decline in their continental distribution.

-Grizzly Bears in B.C.
+Grizzly Bear Management in B.C.

 British Columbia is one of the last places in North America with grizzly bears in their natural habitat, containing possibly half of Canada’s remaining grizzlies.
 The extent to which a species occupies what is referred to as its historic range is a useful way to quickly evaluate our conservation efforts towards that species.
 There are many ways to measure the health of a species and the success of conservation efforts, and current climate and habitat conditions may mean it is no longer possible for a species to occupy its entire historic range.
 Nevertheless, if we wish to see healthy wildlife across the landscape, measuring our efforts and results against a species’ historic range is helpful to estimate the potential success we could hope to achieve.
 In B.C., there are approximately 15 000 grizzly bears occupying roughly 800 000 square kilometres, an estimated 90% of their historic range.